 Woof, we found the right plan for you!
 Get A Quote!

 The first step in creating a first aid kit for your pets is to gather copies of important phone numbers, documents, and health records and secure them in a safe place.
 These include the following:

 - Your veterinarian’s phone number and the number for your closest 24-hour emergency veterinarian

 - A recent photo (in case your pet gets lost)

 Do not just rely on the internet search results for information on what to do in case of a pet emergency since they can sometimes lead to non-expert advice and can give you problems during emergencies in case your internet gets disconnected.
-Although it can also help you, we greatly suggest to also purchase a pet first aid guidebook.
+Although it can also help you, we suggest purchasing a pet first aid guidebook.
 It can let you be more aware of what to exactly and correctly do in emergencies or any given situation.
-Moreover, the information written on the book has already been verified and looked through by veterinarians so you can absolutely trust the book.
+Moreover, veterinarians have already verified the information written in the book and looked through so you can trust the book.

 Some first aid books are organized alphabetically according to each injury or illness so you can easily browse the needed information.
-They also include a list of human medicines that are ok to also give to your pets.
-Furthermore, they also contain charts for temperature, heart rate, and responsiveness to help you know what’s the condition of your pet.
+They also include a list of human medicines that are okay to give to your pets.
+Furthermore, they also contain temperature, heart rate, and responsiveness charts to help you know your pet’s condition.

 Step 3: Gather and organize your supplies